JonathanBowker/pseudonymisation-as-a-service/README.md

 According to the common understanding of the term in IT security, an insider is an adversary with specific knowledge, capabilities, or permissions (with regard to the target of the adversary).
 In the context of pseudonymisation, this implies that the adversary is in a position to gain information about the pseudonymisation secret and/or other relevant significant information.
 For example, considering the Scenarios in Section 3, an insider could be on the controller’s side (e.g. an employee working for the controller) under Scenarios 1, 2, 3 and 4.
 It could also rest on the processor’s side (e.g. a malicious employee of a contractor) under Scenarios 2 and 4.
-Last, in the case of Scenario 5, the insider adversary could lie within the trusted third party (acting in this Scenario as the pseudonymisation entity).
+Last, in the case of scenario 5, the insider adversary could lie within the trusted third party (acting in this scenario as the pseudonymisation entity).
 By default third parties that might legitimately have access to the personal data (e.g. a supervisory or law enforcement authority) are not considered as adversaries.

 ## 4.2 EXTERNAL ADVERSARIES
 In contrast to the insider adversary, an external adversary does not have direct access to the pseudonymisation secret or other relevant information.
 However, this type of adversary may have access to a pseudonymised dataset, and may also be able to perform the task of pseudonymisation to arbitrary input data values chosen by the adversary (e.g. by having access to a black box implementation of the pseudonymisation function, or by being able to force the pseudonymisation entity to pseudonymise arbitrary inputs).
 The goal of an external adversary is to increase his or her own information on the pseudonymised dataset, e.g. by learning the identity behind a given pseudonym (and acquiring further information on that identity from the additional data found in the dataset for the given pseudonym).

 Considering the Scenarios of Section 3, by definition any actor who acts maliciously in all Scenarios and is not part of the pseudonymisation entity or working on behalf of the pseudonymisation entity should be considered as an external adversary.
-A (malicious) data could take the role of an external adversary under Scenario 5 or 6.
-A (malicious) data processor could also take this role under Scenario 3.
+A (malicious) data could take the role of an external adversary under scenario 5 or 6.
+A (malicious) data processor could also take this role under scenario 3.

 ## 4.3 GOALS OF ATTACK ON PSEUDONYMISATION
 Depending on the context and the pseudonymisation method, the adversary can have different goals that he or she wants to achieve against pseudonymised data, i.e. retrieval of the pseudonymisation secret, complete re-identification, or discrimination.
 While most of the examples described in the next paragraphs focus on uncovering the “real” identity of the data subjects, it should be noted that a successful attack is not (only) a matter of reverse engineering, but more the capability of singling out a specific individual from a group (even if the “real” identity is not revealed).